SecorD0/asf-converter/README.md

 <h2><p align="center">Windows</p></h2>

-1. Download an EXE file from the [releases page](https://github.com/SecorD0/asf-converter/releases)
+1. Download an EXE file of the new version from the [releases page](https://github.com/SecorD0/asf-converter/releases) and replace the old one with it.
+2. Run the EXE file of the new version.

 <h2><p align="center">GitHub image</p></h2>